 By Ronni Zuckerman

 The Field Education Program recruits and develops new field instructors on a continuous basis.
-If you are interested in becoming a field instructor, please contact director Rebecca Brigham at firstname.lastname@example.org.
+If you are interested in becoming a field instructor, please contact Rebecca Brigham at firstname.lastname@example.org.